QQQQ33333/NUMPY/README.md

 insights gained

-###CORRELATION BETWEEN AGE AND SALARY : To investigate the correlation between age and salary, I chose the best opttion, that is scatter plot.
+###CORRELATION BETWEEN AGE AND SALARY : To investigate the correlation between age and salary, I chose the best option, that is scatter plot.
 From that visualization , I could surely gained the relation between them.

 insights gained